fossabot/wordpress-plugin/izettle-ecommerce/readme.txt

 ### Automatic Installation

 1. Install directly from your Dashboard (Plugins > Add New).
-Just search for "izettle ecommerce".
+Just search for "izettle e-commerce".

 ### Manual Installation